4RO: Ownership & Control

 In August 2013 Grant Broadcasters acquired the station and Prime Media's other nine radio stations in Queensland.
 As a result, the 4RO studio in Rockhampton now serves as a sales office for Grant's KIX Country narrowcasting service.

 4RO along with other stations owned by Grant Broadcasters were acquired by the Australian Radio Network in November 2021.
 This deal will allow Grant's stations, including 4RO, to access ARN's iHeartRadio platform in regional areas.
 The deal was finalized on 4 January 2022.

 Current Programming

 Format

 4RO's current slogan is The Talk of Central Queensland.
 As it suggests, the station currently has a varied format with an emphasis on talk.
 The station's programming is skewed towards an older audience, especially the 45+ demographics.

 Shows

 4RO currently broadcasts a mixture of local and nationally syndicated programs.
-Breakfast with Dales Whyte is a local breakfast program which airs from 5:30am each weekday.
+Breakfast with Aaron Stevens is a local breakfast program which airs from 5:30am each weekday.

+Mornings with Jason Matthews 9am-12 from Brisbane's 4BC.

-The station takes Nights with John Stanley from 2GB in Sydney and Sofie Formica's early afternoon show from Brisbane's 4BC.
+Carla Bignasca early afternoon show 12-3pm from Brisbane's 4BC.

-The regionally-networked Retro 20/20 Countdown is hosted by Andrew Thain and is heard each weeknight on various stations throughout Australia.
+Drive from 3pm with Luke Cross.

+Nights with John Stanley 8-Midnight from Sydney's 2GB.